-24 hours is the perfect time to explore Mui Ne: a small fishing town in south east Vietnam, only 180km from Saigon.
-A lesser known part of Vietnam, but certainly worth a visit for the beautiful beaches and incredibly unique scenery found nowhere else in Vietnam.
 Over recent years Mui Ne has become popular not only with backpackers, but with Vietnamese folk on weekend breaks wanting to exchange the city for the laidback beach lifestyle, fresh air and gorgeous views – it really seems like a world apart from Saigon!
-After all, where else in Asia can you go from sand dunes to the beach in less than 30 minutes??!
+Mui Ne to Ho Chi Minh City (also known as Saigon) is only 180km so it is very easy to get to.

 I’m guessing most of you won’t think of sand dunes or beautiful beaches that’s for sure!
 But let me tell you, there’s a whole other part of Vietnam waiting to be explored!
 Come with me and see what we can get up to in 24 hours in Mui Ne!

 Mui Ne Sand Dunes

 Head to the white sand dunes for sunrise – they are really beautiful and a must visit when in Mui Ne!
-You’ll find it hard to believe you’re in Vietnam when you’re here: you’ll feel more like you are in the Middle East than in South East Asia!
+You’ll find it hard to believe you’re in Vietnam when you’re here: you’ll feel more like you are in The Middle East than in South East Asia!

 There are many tour companies that take people to watch the sunrise at the white sand dunes (I will talk about the tours later), but despite there being hoards of tourists there, the dunes are really vast so you can break free from the crowd and you do not feel bothered by the other tourists.

-Red Sand Dunes
+Mui Ne Red Sand Dunes

 Mui Ne Fairy Spring

 Before I went, I didn’t think it would be anything special, but I went anyway as it seemed like a fairly big tourist attraction.
 And I’m glad I did!
 It is SO much better in real life than in pictures I’d seen – it feels almost like a small Cappadocia!

 It can be easy to miss as it is not signposted very well, but the entrance is on your left, after you go over the bridge out of Mui Ne, about a 10 minute drive away from most of the accomodation.

 Mui Ne Fishing Village and market

 It is certainly a great place to try out the local seafood for a very reasonable price!!
 There are several food carts on the beach or you can buy the seafood fresh and cook it later yourself!
 Also the sunset and sunrise here are just magical!

 Transport – jeep tours or renting scooters?

 These tours visit both the white and red sand dunes, the fairy stream and the fishing village and are incredibly good value for money!
 However as you are in a tour you are therefore pretty restricted with flexibility and timings.

 Hiring a scooter:

 Mui Ne is so easy to explore alone, so if you’re like me and not a big fan of tours, I would totally recommend to hire a scooter and see all the places listed above alone if you’re comfortable riding a scooter.